 11.1 Staffordshire County Council provides treasury management and banking services as part of a Service Level Agreement (SLA) with the Authority.
 The SLA does not constitute a contract but is a document of good practice; it outlines the range of services offered by the Council and the degree of co-operation required from the Authority in order for the Council to fulfil its role.
+The SLA will be reviewed prior to 2021/22 to ensure that it meets the requirements of the Authority.

-David Greensmith Director of Finance / S151 Officer
+David Greensmith Director of Finance